GersonSilvaFilho/LunchApp/README.md

   - Then user can see a list of near places provided by Google Places API
   - User can select voting for today, yesterday or tomorrow trought navigation drawer
   - User can select the place and see the address and a picture (if API provided)
+  - User can vote to their favorite near restaurant
   - User can change username on Drawer as well
   - User can't vote after 13 PM
   - Users are notified everyday 13 PM that the voting has end